desimaniac/docs/enable_igpu_on_hetzner.md

-`vainfo` will now show the details on the video driver.
+`vainfo` will now show the details of the video driver.

 ```shell
 $ vainfo